Why New College?

 A student must be admitted to the University before he or she may be considered for admission into New College.
 Please note that the New College admission process is separate from, and in addition to, admission to The University of Alabama.
 Students fare best in New College when they apply as first year or sophomore level students.

 A 2.0 GPA is required for regular admission into New College.
 In rare circumstances, a student could be considered for conditional admission with a GPA lower than 2.0.
 The Admissions Committee will decide the stipulations for conditional admission.

-After being successfully admitted to The University of Alabama, a student interested in applying for admission to New College should begin the online application process, which includes the following two key components:
+After being successfully admitted to The University of Alabama, a student interested in applying for admission to New College should begin with the New College Online Application System.